 I. Setting it up correctly is very time-consuming

 Your web design company will probably not help you to set up your emails.
 Well, sometimes they do but most of they are not well-equipped with the essential knowledge to set it up correctly.
+Most web design agencies only have designers and web developers in their teams and they do not have the knowledge to setup the mail server properly.
 It means that you may:

 - get exposed to security vulnerabilities